An-dz/simutrans/readme.md

 joins image and data files into a single optimised pak-file that can be used on Simutrans.

+A Makefile and a Visual Studio solution are available in its directory.

+# Contributing

+The files `about-the-code.txt` and `coding_styles.txt` can give you a head start on some quirks about the code and how you should style your code.

+Simutrans can accept any contribution as long as the core of the game, being transportation simulation, is not reduced.

+When sending pull requests we ask for small patches doing small things at a time, even if it's part of a large project.
+The chances of your code being merged are heavily boosted if you do so.

+It's very common for long discussions about your patch to happen and many change requests to follow, and even if you follow everything it might still be denied.
+But don't take this harshly, we try to keep the gameplay simple and intuitive for any player and the complexity of your patch can be one of the reasons it did not make into the master branch.
+Consensus is also another big factor on the future of a patch.

 # How to compile

 The instructions below expect that you at least know what the tools are and what they do, as well as how to obtain the source code.
 They also only point to a minimum easy compiling and not the bare-minimum.

+The compiling will only generate the Simutrans executable, you still need to have a [pakset](https://www.simutrans.com/paksets) and the files that are available in the `simutrans` directory to actually run the game.

+You can use the `-use_workdir <path>` flag to let the executable know where the `simutrans` directory is located so it can load the pakset and the other needed files.

 ## Dependencies